dotnet/upgrade-assistant/CONTRIBUTING.md

 - Your code matches the existing syntax conventions within the codebase
 - Your PR is small, focused, and avoids making unrelated changes

-If your pull request contains any of the below, it's less likely to be merged.
+If your pull request contains any of the below, it's less likely to be merged:

 - Changes that break backward compatibility
 - Changes that are only wanted by one person/company.
-Changes need to benefit a large enough proportion of upgrade-assistant users.
+Changes need to benefit a large enough portion of upgrade-assistant users.
 - Changes that add entirely new feature areas without prior agreement
 - Changes that are mostly about refactoring existing code or code style
 - Very large PRs that would take hours to review (remember, we're trying to help lots of people at once).
 For larger work areas, please discuss with us to find ways of breaking it down into smaller, incremental pieces that can go into separate PRs.